 - stream A File object or an object that supports the standard read and seek methods similar to a File object.
 Could also be a string representing a path to a PDF file. - strict (bool) Determines whether user should be warned of all problems and also causes some correctable problems to be fatal.
 Defaults to False. - password (None/str/bytes) Decrypt PDF file at initialization.
 If the password is None, the file will not be decrypted.
-Defaults to None cacheIndirectObject($generation: int, idnum: int, obj: Optional[PdfObject]) \rightarrow Optional[PdfObject]$ Deprecated since version 1.28.0: Use $cache_indirect_object()$ instead.
+Defaults to None cacheGetIndirectObject(generation: int, idnum: int) \rightarrow Optional[PdfObject]